iwantmyname/blog/preview/2014-09-06-royalty-free-stock-photos.md

 <!-- excerpt -->

 If you maintain a blog or are working on a web project that requires good photography, you're probably well-traveled in the frightening world of stock photography.
-Giant sites, endless keyword results, and thousands upon thousands of pictures like this.
+Giant sites, endless keyword results, and thousands upon thousands of pictures like this:

 ![Terrible]({{ site.images_url }}/2014-09-06-terrible-stock.jpg)